weishancc/PIVT/README.md

 * Populate the network declaratively:
   * Create the channels, join peers to channels, update channels for Anchor peers
   * Install/Instantiate all chaincodes, or some of them, or upgrade them to newer version
-* Add new peer organizations to an already running network
+* Add new peer organizations to an already running network declaratively
 * Backup and restore the state of whole network

 **IMPORTANT:** Declarative flows use our home built [CLI tools](https://hub.docker.com/u/raft)